dashingsoft/pyarmor/docs/topic/rftmode.rst

   When pyarmor rft mode first run, exclude table is empty.
 It scans each script and append unknown names to exclude table.
 After all the scripts are obfuscated, it stores all the names in the exclude table to the file ``.pyarmor/rft_exclude_table``.

-  RFT mode doesn't remove this file, only append new names to it repeatly, please delete it manually when needed.
+  RFT mode doesn't remove this file, only append new names to it repeatedly, please delete it manually when needed.

   When second run rft mode, it loads exclude table from ``.pyarmor/rft_exclude_table``.
 Comparing with the first time exclude table is empty, obviously the second time more names are kept, it may fix some name errors.